Windows Storage Spaces

 When drives from a storage pool are connected to a Windows computer, it automatically detects them and assembles storage spaces accordingly.

-R-Studio supports Windows Storage Spaces created by Windows 8/8.1 and Windows 10/Anniversary update.
+R-Studio supports Windows Storage Spaces created by Windows 8/8.1 and Windows 10/Threshold 2/Anniversary/Fall Creators updates.

 When Windows storage spaces use caching, R-Studio can process both the cache and the storage space itself simultaneously greatly increasing chances for successful recovery of deleted files.
 For SSD (Solid State Device) media, bypassing the cache may be the only available option to recover lost files.